gena-tokarev/premier-dev-school/APIs/Auth/JWT/README.md

 #### Request a protected resource with invalid access token and valid refresh token:
 1. Client gets an error.
 2. Client makes a request to the refresh token endpoint (/refresh-token).
-3. Client gets a response with a new access token (the refresh token remains the same).
+3. Client gets a response with a new access token.
 Client is not required to re-authenticate.
+The refresh token usually remains the same.
+If we issue a new refresh token as well, then we might have problems on other devices with active session because they'll have invalid refresh tokens, and they'll be required to re-authenticate.